 Coconut milk is gentle and a perfect moisturizer for this shampoo.
 All too often, the anti-dandruff shampoos you can buy in a store are harsh and drying on your scalp.
 They leave your hair thirsty and straw-like.
 There are some anti-dandruff shampoos that have moisturizing ingredients, sure, but you may also be buying harmful ingredients.
 Some of them may even include coconut milk; it has become a common ingredient in several types of shampoos, not just the anti-dandruff variety.

 Dandruff produces dead, flaky skin cells, but adding baking soda to your shampoo mixture can help address that issue.
-Baking soda sloughs off dead skins cells, gently exfoliating your scalp.
+Baking soda sloughs off dead skin cells, gently exfoliating your scalp.

 You should note, however, that long-term use of baking soda in your hair may lead to breaking and other damage.
 However, most often, dandruff shampoo is only meant for use once a week.
 It’s to treat a condition and is not meant for every-day use.
 On other days, you should use another shampoo, especially if you notice any damage.